simphotonics/unitexpr/benchmarks/README.md

 ## Unit Expressions

-To run the benchmarks from the root directory of the package [`unitexpr`][unitexpr] use the command:
+To run the benchmarks clone the repository available at [`unitexpr`][unitexpr], navigate to the package root directory and use the command:
 ```Console
 $ pytest benchmarks/unit_benchmark.py
 ```